The K-process on a tree as a scaling limit of the GREM-like trap model: A representation of the -level trap model

 be the inverse of $\Gamma^F_{l}$.

 We define the process $(X^F_{l},Y^F_{l})$ on $(\mathcal{{M}}|_{l}, \mathbb{R}_{+}^{l})$ as follows.
-For $t \geq 0$
+For $t \geq0$,

-See Figure~\ref{fig:clock}.
+see Figure~\ref{figclock}.

-\begin{rmk} We note that each interval $I$ of $\mathcal{I}^F_{j}, j \geq 2$, can be identified with a jump of $\Gamma^F_{j}$, that is, $\mathcal{I}^F_{j} = \{ [\Gamma^F_{j}(r-), \Gamma^F_{j}(r))\ne\emptyset;\,r \geq 0 \} = \{ I^F_j(s) := [\Gamma^F_{j}(s-), \Gamma^F_{j}(s));\, s \in\mathcal{S}^F_{j}\cup \mathcal{R}^F_{j}\}$, and the lengths of the intervals of $\mathcal{I}^F_{j}$, namely $\{ |I^F_j(s)|,\, s \in \mathcal{S}^F_{j} \cup \mathcal{R}^F_{j}\}$, are independent exponential random variables with means $\{ \gamma^F_{j}(X^F_{j-1}(s), \xi^F_{j}(s)),\, s \in \mathcal{S}^F_{j}\cup\mathcal{R}^F_{j} \}$, respectively. \end{rmk}
+\begin{rmk} We note that each interval $I$ of $\mathcal{I}^F_{j}, j \geq2$ can be identified with a jump of $\Gamma^F_{j}$, that is, $\mathcal{I}^F_{j} = \{ [\Gamma^F_{j}(r-), \Gamma^F_{j}(r))\ne\varnothing; r \geq0 \} = \{ I^F_j(s):= [\Gamma^F_{j}(s-), \Gamma^F_{j}(s)); s \in \mathcal{S}^F_{j}\cup\mathcal{R}^F_{j}\}$, and the lengths of the intervals of $\mathcal{I}^F_{j}$, namely $\{ |I^F_j(s)|, s \in\mathcal{S}^F_{j} \cup\mathcal{R}^F_{j}\}$, are independent exponential random variables with means $\{ \gamma^F_{j}(X^F_{j-1}(s), \xi^F_{j}(s)), s \in\mathcal{S}^F_{j}\cup\mathcal{R}^F_{j} \}$, respectively. \end{rmk}

-At this point we may observe that our interest is in $X^F_{k}$. $Y^F_{k}$ is introduced solely for the convenience of having the property mentioned in Remark~\ref{prop}.
+At this point we may observe that our interest is in $X^F_{k}$; as anticipated above, $Y^F_{k}$ is introduced for bookkeeping purposes, solely for the convenience of having the property mentioned in Remark~\ref{prop}.
 In Section~\ref{GKprocess} below we will introduce an infinite volume version of $X^F_{k}$ for which the respective version of $Y^F_{k}$ will not be needed explicitly, and thus not explicitly introduced.